Coding-with-Adam/NYC-Open-Data-Week/Project_Ideas.md

 - [ ] Use an LLM to perform a building analysis.
 The user gives the building address and the LLM provides a thorough analysis and summary of the building and how it compares to others.
 Give tooling to LLM to create graphs.
 Maybe we generate a similar report to the one I get monthly from the NYC electrical company (ConEd):
 ![image](https://github.com/user-attachments/assets/b7c7773b-adaa-4a87-a473-cafd4f4135f9)
+- [ ] Use an LLM to help user to understand the data dictionary (embeddings + QA chat)
 ## Resource:

 [The Dataset](https://data.cityofnewyork.us/Environment/NYC-Building-Energy-and-Water-Data-Disclosure-for-/5zyy-y8am/explore)